brogand93/MoodleFUSE/README.rst

 -	Addition of course files
 -	Deletion of course files
 -   Renaming of course files
+-   Viewing of course files
 -	Modification of course files
+-   Listing of assignments
+-   Listing of assignment submissions
+-   Viewing of assignment submissions
+-   Grading of assignment submissions